juditacs/juditacs.github.io/_posts/2019-02-18-bert-tokenization-stats.md

 next level by assigning word vectors to words in context - typically a sentence - instead of assigning a vector to each word type.
 [ELMO](https://allennlp.org/elmo) and
-[BERT](https://github.com/google-research/bert) are arguably the most popular and successful examples of these embeddings.
+[BERT](https://github.com/google-research/bert) are the most popular and successful examples of these embeddings.
 The authors of BERT released several versions of BERT pretrained on massive amounts of data, including a multilingual version which supports 104 languages in a single model.

 ## Multilingual BERT Vocabulary